oseinketiahn-max/Y-Rhythm/README.txt

    for .jar files).
 3. If this is your first time, click "Create Account" to set up your secure, local profile.
+4. Then, sign in with your passcode and username, and click sign-in to start your journey

 ------------------------------------------------------------------------
 3. PRIVACY & DATA SECURITY